Assistant Commandant for Capability (CG-7)

 Office of Aviation Forces (CG-711)

-As the Chief of the Office of Aviation Forces (CG-711), Captain Kimball is responsible for providing aviation capability in the form of resources, doctrine, oversight, and training programs to support safe and effective execution of Coast Guard missions.
-He previously served as the Chief of the office of Requirements and Analysis (CG-771).
-Prior to that assignment, Captain Kimball served as the 33rd Commanding Officer of Air Station Miami in Opa Locka, Florida, where he led more than 300 people, five HH-65s, and five HC-144s flying more than 9,200 hours annually in support of the Seventh Coast Guard District and Atlantic Area.
-He was instrumental in the operational effectiveness of the new HC-144 Ocean Sentry performing Search and Rescue, Law Enforcement, and other Homeland Security missions.
+As the Chief of the Office of Aviation Forces (CG-711), Captain Riedlin is responsible for providing aviation capability in the form of resources, doctrine, oversight, and training programs to support safe and effective execution of Coast Guard missions.
+He previously served as the Commanding Officer of Air Station Barbers Point, Hawaii, where he was responsible for all aviation operations in the Coast Guard’s 14th District, an AOR that covers over 12.2 M square miles, including the Hawaiian Islands and the South Pacific.

 Captain Flip P. Capistrano